Praqma/AndroidAospInDocker/README.md

 If you want to build master branch It requires openjdk-8.
 TBD instruction how to change Dockerfile with new version of java and new user

 ### Requirements
-This setup has been tested on AWS EC2 instance c4.4xlarge 30 Gb RAM, 16VCPU 62ECU 320 Gb SSD.
+This setup has been tested on

+* AWS EC2 instance c4.4xlarge 30 Gb RAM, 16VCPU 62ECU 320 Gb SSD.
 OS Ubuntu Trusty 14.04 LTS, kernel version: 3.13.0-77-generic.
-Docker version: 1.11.2.
-Docker compose version: 1.7.1
+Docker version 1.11.2, Docker compose version 1.7.1
+* Digital ocean droplet 16 Gb RAM, 8 VCPU 160 Gb SSD.
+OS Ubuntu Xenial 16.04 LTS, kernel version 4.4.0-24-generic.
+Docker version 1.11.2, Docker compose version 1.7.1

-In this documantation it supposed you have a host or AWS instance with docker v1.11.2 and docker-compose v1.7.1 are installed.
+In this documantation we assume that you have a similar host with docker v1.11.2 and docker-compose v1.7.1 installed.
 See [Install Docker on Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntulinux/)

 See [Build Environment](https://source.android.com/source/requirements.html#hardware-requirements) to know more about minimum HW requirements.

 ### Preparations
 1. Download Android sources.
 To save a build time this setup supposed to map sources dir as a volume disk.
 You will do it once and be able reuse the same sources for many containers.